pi-lar/neuropil/doc/source/faq.rst

 Why do you not use SSL certificates ?
 -------------------------------------

-When the internal project started several bugs like heartbleet were dicovered.
+When the internal project started several bugs like heartbleet were discovered.
 This led to the decision to use a modern encryption library.
 In addition, certificates are not easy to parse, to add user supplied data is difficult (in comparison to the now used (JSON) token structure).
 And authorization on top of SSL certificates is also not easy if you do not supply additional data.